ArchipelagoMW/Archipelago/worlds/sm64ex/docs/en_Super Mario 64 EX Advance Setup.md

 Then follow the steps below.

-1. Go to the page linked for sm64pclauncher, and press on the topmost entry
+1. Go to the page linked for sm64pclauncher, and press on the topmost entry.
-3. Scroll down, and download the zip file
+3. Scroll down, and download the zip file.
-4. Unpack the zip file in an empty folder
+4. Unpack the zip file into an empty folder.
 5. Run the Launcher and press build.
-6. Set the location where you installed MSYS when prompted.
-Check the "Install Dependencies" Checkbox
+6. When prompted, set the location where you installed MSYS.
+Check the "Install Dependencies" Checkbox.
 7. Set the Repo link to `https://github.com/N00byKing/sm64ex` and the Branch to `archipelago` (Top two boxes).
-You can choose the folder (Secound Box) at will, as long as it does not exist yet
+You can choose the folder (Second Box) at will, as long as it does not exist yet.
-8. Set the location for the Models Pack
+8. Set the location for the Models Pack.
-9. Set the location for the Texture Pack
+9. Set the location for the Texture Pack.
-10. Point the Launcher to your Super Mario 64 US/JP Rom, and set the Region correspondingly
+10. Point the Launcher to your Super Mario 64 US/JP Rom, and set the Region correspondingly.
-11. Copy the .patch file/s to the enachancements folder which is located in e.g. C:/sm64pclauncher/apmario/enhancements NOTE: outside patches may break the game.
-Only the ones supplied with the repo are tested
+11. Copy the .patch file/s to the enhancements folder which is located in e.g. `C:/sm64pclauncher/apmario/enhancements`.
+  - NOTE: outside patches may break the game.
+Only the ones supplied with the repo are tested.
-12. click on refresh patchlist click on the patchs you want
+12. Click on refresh patchlist.
+Click on the patches you want
 13. Set Build Options.
-Recommended: `-jn` where `n` is the Number of CPU Cores, to build faster and add EXTERNAL_DATA=1 to the build options
+  - Recommended: `-jn` where `n` is the Number of CPU Cores, to build faster.
+  - Recommended: Add EXTERNAL_DATA=1 to the build options.
 SM64EX will now be compiled.
 The Launcher will appear to have crashed, but this is not likely the case.
 Best wait a bit, but there may be a problem if it takes longer than 10 Minutes

 After it's done, the Build list should have another entry titled with what you named the folder in step 7.